 Phlox drummondii ‘Moody Blues’

-Annual phlox is widely grown as a summer bedding plant, where its spreading habit makes it perfect for filling gaps at the front of a border, or as part of a summer container display.
-Phlox drummondii ‘Moody Blues’ has a compact, bushy habit and bears flowers in a variety of shades of blue.
+Phlox drummondii ‘Moody Blues’ is an annual phlox that’s widely grown as a summer bedding plant.
+Its spreading habit makes it perfect for filling gaps at the front of a border, or forming part of a summer container display.
+It has a compact, bushy habit and bears flowers in a variety of shades of blue.
+Seeds are widely available.

 H x S: 25cm x 30cm